KostasValeckas/PyLongslit/docs/flat.rst

     pylongslit_flat PATH_TO_CONFIG_FILE

 The flat-field procedure produces a master flat-field frame ``master_flat.fits``, and places it in the output directory specified in the configuration file.
 The master flat is a median-combined, spectrally, and (optionally) spatially normalized flat-field frame.
-It holds the information about the pixel-to-pixel sensitivity of the detector, where pixel value 1.0 is the mean pixel intensity for the detector
+It holds the information about the pixel-to-pixel sensitivity of the detector, where pixel value 1.0 is the mean pixel intensity for the detector.

 The flat-field procedure has several stages - all described individually below in this documentation.
 The stages are: